MrChromebox/website/docs/faq.md

   * For Windows, use Rufus or the Windows Media Creation Tool.
 Almost any options in Rufus should work, but UEFI/GPT is recommended.
 FAT vs NTFS should not matter.
 The UEFI firmware supports both
   * For Linux, ensure your distro supports UEFI.
 Any tool that supports UEFI Linux (such as Rufus) or a dd mode or dd itself on any \*nix should be able to make a working installation USB.
 Do **not** use Unetbootin.
 It is known to have issues making UEFI-capable installation USBs.

-* On Chromeboxes, the rear USB ports are more reliable, so use those.
-Also, sometimes USB keyboards can interfere with detection of USB media, so try booting without the keyboard connected.

 * Any blogs, guides, or instructions that tell you to enable Legacy/CSM mode as part of installation are not relevant for ChromeOS hardware and should be discarded completely.
 The UEFI firmware does not support Legacy/CSM mode.
 All new PCs, even if they have a Legacy/CSM mode, ship with UEFI as the default.
 Windows 8+ has good UEFI support.
 Linux has had EFI/UEFI support for over a decade. macOS has never supported Legacy BIOS.
 Common \*BSD variants either have UEFI support or are in the process of adding it.
 You should not need any Legacy mode